bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 Before running the command replace;

-- **hub-user** with your docker hub username, If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created
+- **hub-user** with your docker hub username, If you don’t have a docker hub account [follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created

 - **repo-name** with the name of the container, you can name it anything you want

 - **tag** this is not required but you can use the latest tag

-After you have build the container, the next step is to test it locally and then push it docker hub.
-Before pushing you first need to create a repo which you can create by following the instructions here [https://docs.docker.com/docker-hub/repos/](https://docs.docker.com/docker-hub/repos/)

 Now you can push this repository to the registry designated by its name or tag.